marmelab/react-admin/docs/Tutorial.md

 ## Customizing The Page Title

 The post editing page has a slight problem: it uses the post id as main title (the text displayed in the top bar).
+We could set a custom `recordRepresentation` in the `<Resource name="posts">` component, but it's limited to rendering a string.

 Let's customize the view title with a custom title component: